 Scholarships – Supporting Girls at the Hamsa Center

 The Secondary School Girls Scholarship Program funds the costs of school fees, school supplies, and living for secondary school-age girls.
 Girls chosen for this program are from disadvantaged families and live too far from the closest secondary school to live at home.

 – To provide a scholarship for a secondary school girl, please donate using a one-time gift or monthly-recurring gift (and indicate “Secondary School Scholarship” for the purpose).

 Questions about the Hamsa Center

 1. Who are the partners in Niger on this project, and how did RNC get introduced to them?

 The Hamsa Girls Education Center and committee, a formal Nigerien NGO, is a group located in Tahoua City.
-They are in the process of formalizing as a Nigerien NGO.
 The President and Vice President are local business leaders involved with other NGO’s.
 The Secretary works as a Nurse and the Treasurer is a Professor.

 The Committee was formed by the U.S. liaisons and representatives, Char and Ibrahim Harouna.
 They donated the land, and worked with the local committee to formulate the concept and introduce RNC to the Hamsa Girls Education Center.
 Ibrahim Harouna is from Tahoua, Niger.

-Yes.
-The funds raised will be used to build an additional classroom on the first level, a set of stairs and two classrooms on the second level.
+Funds raised have been used to build an additional classroom on the first level, a set of stairs and two classrooms on the second level.